 For the use of OpenOffice 3.0.x it is necessary in addition to embed <OpenOffice-directory>/URE/java/jurt.jar in the class path.
+Apart from this JVM- and Open-Office have to be binary compatible (x86 / x64).

 If the paths are not configured properly, an error will be reported when converting.
 On operating systems not belonging to Windows (Linux, Unix, and similar) the package Xvfb (X window virtual framebuffer) must be installed so that a windowless and thus automated operation of OpenOffice may be performed.